iotaledger/access-server/docs/02-architecture.md

 - No OS dependencies
 - Fast execution

-# Access Core Server Reference Implementation (ACSRI)
+# Access Server Reference Implementation (ASRI)
-The Access Core Server Reference Implementation is meant to act as a reference for developers who want to write their own applications based on IOTA Access.
+The Access Server Reference Implementation is meant to act as a reference for developers who want to write their own applications based on IOTA Access.

 It runs on a Raspberry Pi, which means it is easily reproducible by Open Source Software Development Communities.